🥚 0

 TDEE.
 FAO/WHO/UNU 2004 PAL ranges (1.40–2.30), tuned by training frequency.
 Optional step-count input adds NEAT (~0.04 kcal/step/kg above a 7,000-step baseline).
 NEAT is the largest source of inter-person TDEE variance (Levine, Best Pract Res Clin Endocrinol Metab 2002).

-Cut deficit, intensity-tiered.
-Conservative −12.5% · Moderate −17.5% · Aggressive −22.5%.
-Targets 0.5–1.0% of bodyweight loss per week; lean lifters should default to conservative.
-Garthe et al. IJSNEM 2011; Helms et al. J Int Soc Sports Nutr 2014; ISSN Position Stand on Diets and Body Composition (Aragon et al. 2017).
+Cut deficit, speed-tiered.
+Slow −12.5% (~0.5%/wk loss, Garthe-validated) · Steady −17.5% (~1%/wk, upper Helms range) · Fast −22.5% (can exceed 1.4%/wk in lighter users).
+Garthe et al. IJSNEM 2011 found loss rates above 1%/wk impair lean-mass retention — use Fast only for short windows.
+Helms et al. J Int Soc Sports Nutr 2014; ISSN Position Stand on Diets and Body Composition (Aragon et al. 2017).

-Bulk surplus, capped by experience. +7.5% / +12.5% / +17.5%; advanced lifters capped at +10%.
+Bulk surplus, capped at higher training frequency. +7.5% / +12.5% / +17.5%; lifters training 5+ days/wk are capped at +10% (treated as advanced).
 Surpluses above +15–20% in trained subjects add fat without adding muscle (Iraki et al., Sports 2019; Ribeiro et al. 2019).

 Protein (range, default highlighted).
 Cut: 2.3–3.1 g/kg LBM if BF known, else 2.0–2.6 g/kg BW (Helms et al. 2014).
 Bulk / advanced: 1.6–2.4 g/kg, default 2.0.
 Default reflects newer meta-analyses showing benefits past the older 1.6 g/kg breakpoint with no clear plateau through 2.2–2.4 g/kg in trained subjects (Tagawa et al., Nutr Rev 2020; Nunes et al., J Cachexia Sarcopenia Muscle 2022).
 Original ISSN/Morton baseline: Morton et al., Br J Sports Med 2018.